A simple ban system for Django, that does nasty stuff to trolls wandering on your website.

 MISERY_WHITE_SCREEN_PROBABILITY: same for a nice, 100% pure white (not a single subpixel in the viewport will be off, I promise) (default: 20)

-MISERY_ASP_ERROR_PROBABILITY: a free bonus for the ASP lovers (and I'm sure they are plenty around here), the template renders just great.
+MISERY_ASP_ERROR_PROBABILITY: a free bonus for ASP lovers (and I'm sure there are plenty around here), the template renders just great.
 Oh and: to make it even more beautiful, it's in French (default: 20).
-Have a quick look:
+Quick preview:

-By default, the miserable users have therefore approximately a 50-50 chance to see the real page.
+By default, miserable users have approximately a 76% chance to see the real page.
 They won't stay long, I promise.